Doc-Failure/near-non-fungible-token-example/README.md

    (In the scripts folder you can find some files with a lot of useful commands.)
 5. Mint some token in your address: `near call $CONTRACT ft_mint '{"account":$ID_ACCOUNT,"amount":"100"}' --account-id $ID_ACCOUNT`
 6. Launch your Near wallet and begin interacting with your new token.

+how to export contracts data in bash: yarn deploy:dev && export CONTRACT=$(cat ./neardev/dev-account) && export ID=<your wallet id>